 Barbara from Travel Gear for Kids recommends heading out of the city and finding the chill village of Palomino.

 Fortunately, about 6 hours away lies the very chill village of Palomino (take the Marsol bus for the shortest trip, otherwise you have to transfer in Santa Marta).
-In fact it is hardly more than a dirt road lined with charming hostels, cozy restaurants, sheds filled with handicrafts and little stores.
+In fact, it is hardly more than a dirt road lined with charming hostels, cosy restaurants, sheds filled with handicrafts and little stores.

 The journey is too long to consider this a day trip, but it is perfect as an overnight stay.
 Palomino is a great place to escape Cartagena’s heat as well.
 To be fair, it is still hot, but a lot less sticky and sweaty than the colonial city.

 The main attraction of Palomino is evidently the beach, which isn’t particularly tropical – no clear blue waters and white sand – but has a large stretch of sand and enough space to accommodate everyone and still get the desolate feeling – even in high season.
+This is one of the best beaches in the Cartagena area.
 The other big attraction in town is tubing on the Río Palomino, where you float through the jungle until you arrive at the beach.
-If you choose to stay longer, it’s a great starting point for visits to the Peninsula de la Guajira and Tayrona NP.
+If you choose to stay longer, it’s a great starting point for visits to the Peninsula de la Guajira and Tayrona National Park.